 Cold-process soap is gentler on the hands as it retains the hydrating skin-loving glycerine.

 It’s made with slightly acid plant oils that saponify into soap when lye is added.

 Traditional soaps are naturally palm-oil free as they were made with lard, tallow, goose or duck, whatever the family was eating.
-The drippings were gathered and seived to remove bits.
+The drippings were gathered and sieved to remove bits.
 So these are automatically rain-forest friendly and use locally available resources so are part of sustainable living and low food miles.

 These traditional soaps are gentle on the skin, so suitable for those with dry or sensitive skin.
 In particular soaps made with goose or duck fat provide a creamy lather.
 (If you’re curious if the soaps smell bad.
-No. You can use refined or seived animal fat.
+No. You can use refined or sieved animal fat.
 You can always add some essential oils if you are concerned.)

 Goat’s Milk Soaps

-My favourite soap maker in the US (Borden Acres) uses fresh goats’ milk in their luxurious soaps.
+My favourite soap maker in the US Borden Acres uses fresh goats’ milk in their luxurious soaps.

 Goats milk makes the soap extra mild and nurturing for your skin.